 Jokes aside, I really enjoy camping; having the proper gear and a good packing list counts for a lot though, and preparation is key.
-I had a lot of fun getting ready, checking our equipment and planning for meals and created this useful camping checklist you can download from our Printable Library.
+I had a lot of fun getting ready, checking our equipment and planning for meals and created this useful camping checklist you can download from the Shop.

 Our plans were to visit three provincial parks and be gone for a 10-day trip.
 We only use a tent so a longer trip starts to be a bit hard on the body.
 I think if we were to go for a longer period, we would have to alternate with some B&B stays or try glamping for sure.